Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Conclusion and Outlook

 We highlighted interesting features in the structure of the gravitational fluxes, noting the expected asymmetric dependence of $x$ with $a$, as well as the presence of a complex relationship between $a$ and $x$ that begins to appear in the higher-order flux components.
 We also noted the behavior of the leading-spin terms in the gravitational flux.
 Whether or not the leading-spin terms comprise a sequence function is the subject of a future study.

 The PN-expanded fluxes show excellent agreement with numerically computed values.
-The rate of fall-off rate the residual after subtracting a PN expansion to a given order is as expected, providing convincing confirmation of the correctness of the PN expansions.
+The rate of fall-off of the residual after subtracting a PN expansion to a given order is as expected, providing convincing confirmation of the correctness of the PN expansions.

 Several future directions are now possible.
-The high-order PN expansion of the fluxes presented here (and the corresponding amplitudes) are likely to be of immediate use in adiabatic waveform models.
+The high-order PN expansion of the fluxes presented here (and the corresponding amplitudes) are likely to be of immediate use in adiabatic waveform models, analogous to \cite{SagoFujiNaka24}.
 More challenging is the extension of our calculation to the conservative sector, in which regularized quantities local to the worldline are required.
 There, the two most significant challenges will be: (i) in deriving an appropriate regularization scheme; and (ii) in obtaining closed-form expressions for sums over $m$ for \textit{generic} $\ell$.
 Both of these will be addressed in a future work.
+(Note: As this paper was approaching completion, we became aware of a similar effort.
+The authors of the other project agreed to a simultaneous submission of papers \cite{SagoFujiNaka24}.)